idotuchman/RemoteControl/README.md

    ...
 }
 ```
-Above, we controlling the LED_BUILTIN pin, the "myvar" variable, and the function call to "mynameis".
+Above, we are controlling the LED_BUILTIN pin, the "myvar" variable, and the function call to "mynameis".
 The LED_BUILTIN pin is assigned the name "LED" and is specified as an output pin.
 The RemoteControl library will set the pin mode as an output pin.

 To process an incoming , use the ```handle``` method.
 ```cpp